glasPal6/Automatic_Potplant_Waterer/README.md

 		- Download forecasts
 		- Adapt watering schedule to the weather forecast
 	- Upload data to Firebase
+		- Check accurate readings uploaded
+  		- Make sure that the format is correct for minimal storage

+- Firebase
-		- Develope database structure
+	- Develop database structure
-		- Check accurate readings
+ 	- Check uploads and downloads are working

 - Flutter
 	- Manual control of the system